 Select from our unique Cabins and Rooms

+When you visit a ranch, you want to see lodging that best represents western living.
 A beloved Colorado guest ranch in the summer and fall, and a warm and welcoming cross-country ski resort and Steamboat ski lodging option in winter and spring, The Home Ranch is an idyllic Rocky Mountain hideaway set amid the timeless beauty of the Elk River Valley outside Steamboat Springs, Colorado.
 The only Relais & Chateaux affiliated guest ranch in Colorado, The Home Ranch is renowned for its singular charm, refined comfort, exquisite cuisine and genuine hospitality.

 Our elegant Western accommodations are comprised of our main lodge with its 6 unique lodge rooms, as well as 8 distinctive cabins, nestled in the aspens surrounding our lodge.
 Each of our accommodations is a winsome original, lovingly furnished and decorated with great care by owner and founder, Ann Stranahan.